 - Peer review / responsibility for the reviewers:

-- before accepting to review a research, the reviewers state that have no conflict of interest with respect to the research, the authors and/or the research funders;
+- Reviewers must have no conflict of interest with respect to the research, the authors and/or the research funders.

 - Editorial responsibilities:

-- the editors have responsibility and authority to recommend rejection/acceptance of an article;
+- Editors have responsibility and authority to recommend the rejection/acceptance of a submission.

-- they maintain the integrity of the academic record;
+- Editors maintain the integrity of the academic record.

-- they should ways be willing to publish corrections, clarifications, retractions and apologies when needed.
+- Editors decide about publishing corrections, clarifications, retractions and apologies when needed.